AmaranthSoleil/OSProject/README.md

     -rw-rw-rw- 1 root root 273 Jan 27 17:03 testMount.txt
     ```

 2.  a.
-To change the permission to user codespace, we must first create the user
+To change the permission to user codespace, we must first create the user named 'codespace'
     ```bash
     root@e78aa1152e1f:~# sudo adduser codespace
     ```
     b.
-Then, using chown, change the permission of all files inside /root
+Then, using chown, change the permission of all files inside /root to be codespace
     ```bash
     root@e78aa1152e1f:~# sudo chown -R codespace:codespace /root to be codespace root@e78aa1152e1f:~# ls -l /root